 As an alternative C. Lubich developed the so-called Convolution Quadrature method (CQ) in (Lubich 1988a, Lubich 1988b, Lubich and Ostermann 1993).
 It requires only knowledge of the Laplace transform K(s) of the convolution kernel k(t) and enjoys excellent convergence and stability properties both for computing convolutions and solving Volterra convolution equations (Banjai, Lubich and Melenk 2011).
-Finally a fast "oblivious" algorithm for approximate CQ (FOCQ) with considerably reduced memory requirements was presented in (Schädle, López-Fernández and Lubich 2006).
+Finally, a fast oblivious1 algorithm for approximate CQ (FOCQ) with considerably reduced memory requirements was presented in (Schädle, López-Fernández and Lubich 2006).

-In this paper we demonstrate how the FOCQ can be applied for the efficient temporal discretization of eddy current problems that involve impedance boundary conditions.
-Discretization in space relies on finite elements.
+Focusing on algorithmic aspects and with a semi-discretization in space by a finite elements in mind, we demonstrate how the FOCQ can be applied for the efficient temporal discretization of eddy current problems that involve impedance boundary conditions.
 The eventual scheme inherits the algebraic convergence in timestep size and meshwidth, respectively, of both discretizations.
 Thanks to FOCQ it is unconditionally stable and the computational cost scales almost linearly with the number of timesteps.
+The rigorous mathematical analysis of this approach is conducted in the companion work (Hiptmair, Paganini and López-Férnandez 2013).